A former principal, teacher, and tutor, Kenna works online as a curriculum writer and writes about educational technology.

 Time to Start Planning

-Now that you know more about teaching or tutoring online, I recommend you take a look at the links below and study them thoroughly.
+Now that you know more about teaching or tutoring online, I recommend looking at the links below and studying them thoroughly.
 Then—while still keeping your day job—you should write a plan of action.
 I suggest you peruse the job boards, weigh all possibilities for becoming a stay-at-home teacher or tutor, map out your journey, make the best decisions, and be steadfast.

 Digital learning is relatively new but is rapidly growing.
 Anyone who cherishes helping students can begin shaping a new career as an online teacher or tutor in the luxury of their private home.

 - Top 10 Don'ts for Wannabe Teacher Bloggers | Teacher Network | The Guardian

 Blogger, head, and physics teacher Tom Sherrington offers tips and guidance for teachers.

 Literably is a reading assessment for K-8 students that identifies A-Z reading levels, diagnoses skill gaps, screens students for reading difficulties, and monitors progress.

 Pearson is the most comprehensive provider of educational assessment products, services, and solutions.

 - Scoring Job Opportunities

 Work takes place online and at scoring sites throughout the United States.